 Well, as I ate these items, it doesn’t mean the other ones were not good enough.

 Therefore, you can choose whatever you want.
 But, at least try as many dishes as possible because these vendors are found only during the fiesta.

-5. Go to The Charming Shirakawago Village
+Visit Charming Shirakawago Village

 A village where nature sings a sweet and calm song, surrounded by mountains, vivid leaves, and golden brown rice fields.